PJLA’s Accreditation Process

 Process 8 – Granting of the Final Certificate

-Once PJLA headquarters is notified that a favorable result has been granted by the accreditation review committee a certificate will be developed.
-Laboratories will receive a draft certificate for review.
-Once an approval is provided to PJLA headquarters and all outstanding balances are paid the final certificate will be released.
-Final certificate will be placed on the PJLA website under the listing of accredited laboratories.
-Laboratories will receive a marketing package including a plaque, banner and flag to promote their accreditation.
+Once PJLA headquarters is notified that a favorable result has been granted by the Executive Committee a 2-year certificate will be issued.
+Clients will receive a draft certificate first to confirm the details are accurate and upon approval and clearance of any outstanding balances a final certificate will be issued and posted on PJLA’s website under the listing of accredited CAB’s.
+CABs will receive a marketing package including a plaque to promote their accreditation.
 Additionally, artwork will be provided including the PJLA accreditation symbol and information on how to utilize the ILAC MRA Mark.
-These graphics can be used on laboratory’s marketing material to show their adherence to the standard and demonstration to their commitment to providing quality and reliable results.
-PJLA encourage all laboratories to place the PJLA accreditation symbol on all test and calibration reports.
+PJLA encourage all CABs to place the PJLA accreditation symbol on conformity assessment reports.